sebbsan/ul_challenge/README.md

 will login a user by returning a JWT.

 I decided to use sessionless authentication using a JWT to avoid creating a server state and make things more complicated.
-As persistence layer, SQLLite is used, but other databases can be swapped in if needed.
-I decided to use bcrypt to hash the password as it's generally accepted to be a safe hashing method.
-I decided to implement a suite of End 2 End tests to verify that the API as this is giving us the best understanding of the system from an outside perspective, and is testing a lot of things at once - thart the controllers and the database access work.
+As persistence layer, SQLLite is used, but other databases can be swapped in if needed as the access layer is abstracted using sequelize ORM.
+I decided to use bcrypt to hash the password as it's generally accepted to be a very safe hashing method.
+In terms of tests, I decided to implement a suite of End 2 End tests to verify the API, as this is giving us the best understanding of the system as a black box, and is testing all the layers of the architecture at once - the API, the controllers, the database access services and the actual database persistence.

 How to run the server:

 1. cd `server`